 What Strategies To Start Option Trading With

 Most new option traders are taught to focus in on two strategies: covered calls and cash-secured puts.
-The reason these two are suggested is because they are pretty risk-less.
+The reason these two are suggested is that they are pretty risk-less.
 They also don't teach you anything about options nor are they easy to do for beginners.
 To initiate a covered call you have to have at least 100 shares of a stock and then sell a call on those shares.
 That sounds easy enough but if you are only working with a couple of thousand dollars in your portfolio picking up 100 shares of something will be difficult.

 The same goes for a cash-secured put.
 It assumes you have the cash to be able to buy 100 shares of a stock if your stock drops enough that your short put is in-the-money.

 When starting out with options don't limit yourself to two strategies.
 Explore the various strategies that are out there, and there is a lot of strategies to explore.
 However, before going in guns blazing remember what you have learned here.
-Make sure you have read about that strategy and understand the basic components of it and the goals it will achieve.
+Make sure you have read about that strategy and understand the necessary components of it and the goals it will achieve.
 Have a broker that has cheaper commissions so you can try these strategies without eating up your portfolio.
-When you do try these new strategies start small only trading 1-2 contracts each time.
+When you do try these new strategies start small, only trading 1-2 contracts each time.
 That way if you lose or make a mistake it won't cost you a lot of money.

 Options can be a lot of fun once you begin to learn and master the various strategies it has to offer.
 Taking that first step in your option journey is the most difficult.
 With so many resources available it can be hard finding one to lead you down the correct path.
 Start with a book that has a natural progression of learning.
 Find a good starter broker and begin small when you make your trades.
-As you get better and learn more about how options move and react in the market you can begin to increase your size of trade.
-If you can find a good mentor you will shorten your learning curve by having experience on your side.
+As you get better and learn more about how options move and react in the market you can start to increase your size of the trade.
+If you can find a good mentor, you will shorten your learning curve by having experience on your side.